 When I was 19, I decided I would start a photography business to pay my way through college.
-I had always enjoyed photography and I took a photography class in high school to fill a gap in my schedule.
+I enjoyed photography and I took a photography class in high school to fill a gap in my schedule.
 Based on all that experience, I began photographing friends and family, and when someone suggested I should be getting paid for my efforts, I decided to go into business.

-This wasn’t my first business venture.
+Photography wasn’t my first business venture.
 As a tween I had a business making and selling macramé pot hangers, and then spent my high school years putting my swimming skills to work as a private swim instructor.
 This time, though, it was a “real” business.
 I filed the appropriate legal paperwork, and I even attended a workshop called “The Business of Wedding Photography” that I’d seen advertised in a local photography magazine.
-I was all set.
+Clearly, I was all set.

 I had no idea how much I didn’t know.
 Did I mention that I can only remember attending one wedding before I photographed my first wedding as a professional?
 I really had no idea how unqualified I was to do what I was doing.
 When someone would call and offer me a gig, I would readily accept and then race off to the library to check out a book that would give me further instruction in that type of photography.
 And then I would go do it.